filvaleriia/scaffold-based-metrics/README.md

 ```

-The second options how use generator it define the path to folder where Recall Set and Output Set or you can look for examples run_calculation_metrics_define_path.sh.
+The second option how use generator it define the path to folder where Recall Set and Output Set or you can look for examples run_calculation_metrics_define_path.sh.
 The results can be found in the folder */data/results/{receptor_name}/{generator_name}/*

 ```bash
 python3 src/metrics_define_path.py \